OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 Input Data Source
 =================

-Input structures, perturbation networks, and FEP+ results are be taken from the `v2.0 release of the Schrodinger 2023 Public Benchmark set <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/v2.0>`_.
+Input structures, perturbation networks, and FEP+ results are taken from the `v2.0 release of the Schrodinger 2023 Public Benchmark set <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/v2.0>`_.

-For convenience, a `snapshot of these inputs <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/input_structures/original_structures>`_ have been provided in the OpenFE 2024 benchmark repository.
+For convenience, a `snapshot of these inputs <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/input_structures/original_structures>`_ has been provided in the OpenFE 2024 benchmark repository.

 Remediation of inputs